 Your guide to finding Pittsburgh flavors, local craft beer and ballpark staples

 With iconic views, fireworks nights and Buccos baseball, PNC Park is consistently named one of the best ballparks in America for a reason.
-In 2022, the ballpark upgraded their scoreboard as well as the main concourse, adding a walk-in market, new beer markets and tons of tech to make easy ordering and getting back to your seat quickly a top priority.
+In 2023, the ballpark upgraded their scoreboard as well as the main concourse, adding a walk-in market, new beer markets and tons of tech to make easy ordering and getting back to your seat quickly a top priority.

-Our journey began at the newly refurbished Riverwalk, once a more closed off region of the park and since expanded into a vibrant collection of new concession areas, seating right along the outfield and gigantic Pirates bobbleheads of the all-time greats.
+Our journey begins at the Riverwalk, once a more closed off region of the park and expanded in 2022 into a vibrant collection of new concession areas, seating right along the outfield, selfie spots, kids areas and gigantic Pirates bobbleheads of all-time greats.

 This revitalization also led to the park infusing this area with authentic Pittsburgh cuisine, partnering with local restaurants to develop next-level ballpark food with Only In Pittsburgh inspiration.
 Chicken on the Hill (section 144/145) features a menu inspired by Coop de Ville in the Strip District, and Cannonball Burger (section 145/145) features Station in Bloomfield’s creations, transforming this stretch into one of PNC Park’s best food spots.

 Jared: The Nashville Hot Chicken sandwich is a great new addition to the menu in 2023.
 Light on heat, but full on flavor as the sweet tea brine makes each bite of chicken delicious, with the added layers of the aioli and sweet pickles.
 It's so nice that this is served on a Martin's roll, too.
 Even with so many toppings, this was super easy to walk and eat.